bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 ![](../images/read-coil-response.png)

-I had a dummy coil as shown here:
+I had a dummy coil data as shown here, (ideally these should be set and reset with relays):

 ```c
 uint8_t coils[(COIL_COUNT + 7) / 8] = {0x4D, 0x0D};
 ```

 My read coils function is simulated correctly and the expected response was received.

-## 3. RTOS tasks
-These tasks are shared among the slave and master devices:
+This demonstrates interoperability with a MODBUS simulator.

+# ETHERNET CONNECTIVITY
+TO add ethernet connectivity, I had to use an external PHY chip because STM32F401CCU6 does not have an internal ethernet PHY ability.
+The block diagram below shows the flow diagram of Ethernet in hardware.

+To increase reliabilty on the ETHERNET port, I used an RJ45 connector with integrated magnetics.
+This does not include impedance matching as an external circuit.
+THey are designed to provide correct impedance (100 R differential), for ethernet, as well as suppress common mode noise.

+THe circuit below shows my circuit excerpt for Ethernet Functionality:

+[insert ethernet circuit]

+# RTOS INTEGRATION
+For concurrence management, the following tasks were defined at a minimum:
+    - relay control task
+    - MODBUS RTU task
+    - Ethernet communication task
-- x_device_get_diagnostics
+    - System monitoring task

-##### x_device_get_diagnostics task
+##### System monitoring task( x_device_get_diagnostics task)
-This task is used to collect general board/device data
+This task is used to collect general board/device data, and monitor the system parameters.

 The data that I collect is:
     - chip ID